 This is a great dish to keep on hand for a light dinner or lunch.

 - several handfuls of fresh baby kale leaves

 - 4 tbl basil & balsamic vinegarette dressing (recipe below)

 Cook the tortellini to al dente texture.
 Drain and run under cold water to stop the cooking process.

 Add the remaining vegetables and stir into the pasta.

 Add the Basil & Balsalmic Vinegarette Dressing – I use 4-5 tbl but I like it lighter!

 I sprinkle grated parmesan cheese over this just before I serve it.
-I like to serve this with pita chips for extra crunch.
+What’s more, I like to serve this with pita chips for extra crunch.
 I have also stirred in pepperoni or ham to make this a full meal.